Skip to main content

 docker run --rm -v $(pwd):/usr/app registry.gitlab.com/chromaway/core-tools/chromia-cli/chr:<latest version> chr

-See the Docker command line reference for information about updating or uninstalling the Docker image.
+See the Docker command line reference for more information on updating or uninstalling the Docker image.

 #!/bin/bash